 Wrist tape also works to prevent injuries to the wrist, thanks to the tight compress that the tape provides.
 This is arguably the most common reason why baseball players tape their wrists.

 Thanks for Reading!

-We hope that this post and our reviews were helpful to you.
+We hope that this info and our review of EvoShield's catcher wrist guard was helpful to you.

 If you have any questions for us - whether it's about protective wrist guards or just catching in general - then don't hesitate to reach out by heading over to the Contact Us page or by emailing scott [at] catchershome [dot] com.